Ranvirdeshmukh/portfoliowebsite/README.md

 ## What Worked Well
 For me , I think everything in part-1 went well and I am extremely happy to take this class.

+# Extra credit
+I have done the extra credit by adding a CSS animation to my page of the typewriter's effect.
+It usually requires javascript to enable to the typing effect but i watched some youtube video to mae it work with just CSS.
+Also, i added animation to of my image sliding in the screen on about page.
+Also, added a alot of interesting features for the shadow effect on the blocks.

+#